LanceWang12/ParallelProgramming/Hw2/readme.md

 1. Please see problem explanation in [PP website](https://nycu-sslab.github.io/PP-f22/assignments/HW2/)
 2. Please see my answer in [Hackmd](https://hackmd.io/@KPk5hwaKTO6iNsSn0-6oXw/B1qFOX64i)
     1. Compute the top half of the image in thread 0, and the bottom half of the image in thread 1
+    2. Extend the code to use 2, 3, 4 threads, partitioning the image generation work accordingly
+    3. Modify the mapping of work to threads to achieve to improve speedup to at about 3-4x on both views of the Mandelbrot set